cryptomator/docs/source/security/architecture.rst

 This is where your actual file contents get encrypted.

-The cleartext is broken down into multiple chunks, each up to 32 KiB + 48 bytes consisting of:
+The cleartext is broken down into multiple chunks, each up to 32 KiB + 28 bytes consisting of:

-* 16 bytes nonce,
+* 12 bytes nonce,
 * up to 32 KiB encrypted payload using AES-GCM with the file content key, and
-* 32 bytes MAC consisting of:
+* 16 bytes tag computed by GCM with the following AAD:

+    * chunk number as 32 bit big endian integer (to prevent undetected reordering),
     * file header nonce (to bind this chunk to the file header),
-    * chunk number as 8 byte big endian integer (to prevent undetected reordering),
-    * nonce, and
-    * encrypted payload.

 Afterwards, the encrypted chunks are joined preserving the order of the cleartext chunks.
 The payload of the last chunk may be smaller than 32 KiB.